cilium/cilium/Documentation/gettingstarted/grpc.rst

     NAME       DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     kube-dns   1         1         1            1           13h

-Where at least one pod should be availabe.
+Where at least one pod should be available.

 Step 2: Deploy the Demo Application
 ===================================